-Worksheet for Charitable Contribution Deduction Taxable income for deduction limitation (Schedule K, line 8) 4 Limit B Limit C otal 1.
-Enter sum of Schedule H, lines 9-11a, (taxable income before chari- table contribution), but not less than zero 1 2.
+Worksheet for Charitable Contribution Deduction Taxable income for deduction limitation (Schedule K, line 8)

+1. Enter sum of Schedule H, lines 9-11a, (taxable income before charitable contribution), but not less than zero 2.
 Enter amount of capital loss carryback utilized included in Schedule J, line 9 3.
 Taxable income before charitable contribution, capital loss carryback, and net operating loss.
-Add lines 1-2 4a.
-Is there a Net Operating Loss carryforward available to reduce tax- able income in the current year? ☐ Yes □ No 4b.
-If you answered "NO" ${\rm STOP}.$ Enter amount from line 3 on Schedule K, line 8, columns A and B 4c.
-If you answered "YES" then complete the remainder of this work- sheet to determine if any charitable contributions are converted to net operating loss 5.
+Add lines 1-2 4.
+Is there a Net Operating Loss carryforward available to reduce taxable income in the current year? 🗌 Yes 🗌 No If you answered "no" STOP.
+Enter amount from line 3 on Schedule K, line 8 If you answered "yes" then complete the remainder of this worksheet to determine if any charitable contributions are converted to net operating loss 5.
 NOL carryforward available from Form 6385, line 4g.
 Enter as a positive number 6.
 Taxable income before charitable contribution, capital loss carryback, after NOL carryforward.
 Subtract line 5 from line 3, but not less than 0 7.
-Multiply line 3 by 10% and enter on column A. Multiply line 3 by 25% and enter on column B $$ 8.
-Multiply line 6 by 10% and enter on column A. Multiply line 6 by 25% and enter on column B 9a.
-Enter amount from Schedule K, line 7 9b.
-For column A, is line 9a, column A, less than line 8, column A?
-See 9d and 9e ☐ Yes □ No 9c.
-For column B, is line 9a, column C, less than line 8, column B?
-See 9d and 9e ☐ Yes 🗌 No 9d.
-If "YES" for 9b and 9c, STOP .
-Charitable contributions are fully deductible and there is no charitable contribution carryover.
-Enter the amount from line 6 on Schedule K, line 8 for that column 9e.
-If "NO" for either 9b or 9c, complete remainder of worksheet for both columns 10a.
-For column A, enter lesser of 9a or line 8.
-Enter on column A lines 10a and 10c 10b.
-Subtract line 10a, column A from line 8, column B 10c.
-For column A, enter amount from line 10a.
-For column B, enter lesser of line 9a or line 10b 11.
-Subtract line 10c from line 9a.
+Multiply line 3 by 10% 8.
+Multiply line 6 by 10% 9.
+Enter amount from Schedule K, line 7 If line 9 is less than line 8, STOP.
+Charitable contributions are fully deductible, and there is no charitable contribution carryover.
+Enter the amount from line 6 on Schedule K, line 8.
+If line 9 is more than line 8, complete remainder of worksheet 10.
+Enter lesser of line 9 or line 8 11.
+Subtract line 10 from line 9.
 If less than zero, enter 0 12.
-Subtract line 8 from line 7 13a.
+Subtract line 8 from line 7 13.
 Enter lesser of line 11 or 12.
-Enter amount here and on line 13c, column A 13b.
-Subtract line 13a, column A from line 12, column B 13c.
-For column A, enter amount from 13a.
-For column B, enter lesser of line 11 or line 13b.
 This is the amount of charitable contributions converted to NOL 14.
-Subtract line 13c from line 11.
+Subtract line 13 from line 11.
 This is the portion of the unallowed charitable contributions that is carried over as charitable contributions